 The Secondary air supply (often called the airwash system), which is supplied to the combustion over the glass, is controlled using the upper air control lever above the stove window (move left to close, right to open).
+Note that the secondary air supply control has been factory-modified to prevent closure beyond the 25% open position for use in Smoke Control Areas.

 A third air inlet (called the Tertiary air) provides a constant, pre-heated air supply to the combustion just above the fire.
-This is controlled using the push and pull lever control below the ash lip between the legs of the stove.
 This air supply normally does not need to be regulated and therefore is usually left open.